 An Atlanta native, Sejal now considers the Bay Area her home.
 She moved to California in 1999 for law school and earned a J.D. with a specialization in Environmental Law from UC Berkeley.
 She's now the Executive Director of San Francisco Baykeeper, a local non-profit that has held polluters around the Bay accountable for more than 30 years using science, law, and a patrol boat.
 Sejal has lived in Lafayette since 2007 and before that was in Moraga for five years.
-In her free time, she enjoys gardening, baking cookies, hiking, and playing board games (especially Pictionary!) with her family.
+In her free time, she enjoys gardening, baking cookies, hiking, and playing board games with her family.

-Brad Crane is a 13 year Lafayette resident and long time bicycling enthusiast.
+Brad is a long-time Lafayette resident and bicycling enthusiast.
 He has three kids in the local schools and rides to school with them everyday.
 He also does all the family’s grocery shopping by bike and enjoys front row parking every time.
 In 2009, he became active as a local cycling advocate and was appointed to the Lafayette Bicycle/Pedestrian Advisory Committee (BPAC) advising the City Council on bike/ped issues (Committee Chair for two years).
 He helped establish the bike valet parking at the Lafayette Art & Wine Festival as a permanent feature of the event and organizes the annual Earth Day Festival Self-Propelled Parade.
 Brad is also a member of the Sustainable Lafayette Green Schools Committee, helping our schools move towards more sustainable practices.

-Eric Law lives in Lafayette, CA with his wife Stacia and sons Conner and Asher.
+Eric lives in Lafayette, CA with his wife Stacia and sons Conner and Asher.
 Eric enjoys the great outdoors and has had a tremendous respect for nature since attending Outward Bound in high school.
 Protecting our natural resources and the environment has become a passion of Eric’s.
 He joined Sustainable Lafayette’s board in 2019 with the organization’s sponsorship of the Safe Route to Acalanes bike/ped path project, which he founded.